Make valuable professional connections and new friends at these networking events!

 RESUME REVIEW: A resume review table will be available in the Members Activity Center (Hall 2) several times during the conference.
 Be sure to stop by with a hard copy of your resume to get constructive feedback from experienced professionals.

 STUDENT CHAPTER LEADERS LUNCH: The Student Chapter Leaders Lunch is where student chapter officers from around North America can meet to discuss and collaborate on issues important to all student members of TWS.
-Attendees will be provided lunch as well as some facilitated discussion, but seating is limited and only three representatives (students and/or advisors) per student chapter are permitted.
+Attendees will be provided lunch as well as some facilitated discussion The lunch will also include introductory comments by Dr. Josh Millspaugh of the Boone & Crockett Club.
+Seating is limited and only three representatives (students and/or advisors) per student chapter are permitted.

 WORKING GROUP MEETINGS: TWS working group meetings provide excellent networking opportunities but are often overlooked.
 The working groups are where TWS members can easily find peers and colleagues with similar interests, backgrounds and/or areas of expertise.
 You do not have to be a member of a working group to attend its meeting, and students are welcome, too!
 If you’re interested in branching out or getting more involved with the Society, whether a student or professional, stop by and sit in on a working group meeting that you relate to.